jtran1403/SearchGuardian/README.md

 1. Install the web application generator by typing the command line: `npm install -g generator-webapp`
 2. Create a new project by typing the command line: `yo webapp`
 3. The creation of the project will be automatically done, you only need to confirm to use Bootstrap (option by default)
-4. Implement the project (via [Git](http://git-scm.com/downloads) or by copying the files manually)
+4. Implement the project (via [Git](http://git-scm.com/downloads) or by copying the files manually from the download the project option of Github)
+5. Install the dependencies by typing `bower install`
-5. Start the application by typing the command line: `grunt serve`
+6. Start the application by typing the command line: `grunt serve --force`

 The application should start in your main web browser and you are now ready to try the first functionalities implemented for this prototype.